Windows81/Roblox-Freedom-Distribution/README.md

 # Rōblox: Freedom Distribution

+A Rōblox 'revival' framework built with Python; tested on Python 3.10 and 3.12.

 Adapted from the [Rōblox Filtering Disabled](https://jetray.itch.io/roblox-filtering-disabled) project by Jetray, et al.

 Users can host their own server instances of Rōblox using binaries from a variety of versions throughout their history.

-Players can join an existing server.
+Players can join existing servers.

 Clients will automatically connect to a server of the same version.

+Everything here is free-as-in-freedom software.

+My use of Rōblox's binaries are unlikely to fall into fair use.
+Be wary of any potential copyright takedowns.

 ## Installation